-- 1) The application must identify current and ongoing needs for school psychologist services, including needs related to recruitment, and estimated costs associated with those needs, as well as any other information required the Department of Public Instruction. - 2) Funds shall be used to provide signing bonuses to recruit school psychologists.
-No individual bonus shall be greater than five thousand dollars (\$5,000). - 3) As a condition of accepting a signing bonus, a school psychologist shall agree to remain employed in the public school unit for at least one year. - 4) Grants provided to public school units pursuant to the program shall be used to supplement and not to supplant State or non-State funds already provided for these purposes. - 5) The State Board of Education may utilize unallotted funds as of March 15, 2022 to cover any shortfall in funding for PRC 203, or to use for expenditures on or after March 15, 2022 to meet additional public school unit needs, in compliance with federal law.
+- 1) The State Superintendent shall develop the criteria and guidelines for the grant program and award the grants to the PSUs.
+Applications will be administered through the Department's Division of Exceptional Children. - 2) The application must identify current and ongoing needs for school psychologist services, including needs related to recruitment, and estimated costs associated with those needs, as well as any other information required the Department of Public Instruction. - 3) Funds shall be used to provide signing bonuses to recruit school psychologists.
+No individual bonus shall be greater than five thousand dollars (\$5,000).
+As a condition of accepting a signing bonus, a school psychologist shall agree to remain employed in the public school unit for at least one year. - 4) Grants shall be used to supplement and not to supplant State or non-State funds already provided for these purposes. - 5) The State Board of Education may utilize unallotted funds as of March 15, 2022 to cover any shortfall in funding for PRC 203, or to use for expenditures on or after March 15, 2022 to meet additional public school unit needs, in compliance with federal law.